daffidwilde/matching/docs/discussion/stable_marriage.md

 @GI89, is given below.

 0. Assign all suitors and reviewers to be unmatched.
-1. Take any suitor $s$ that is not currently matched, and consider their favourite reviewer $r$.
+1. Take any suitor $s$ that is not currently matched but has a non-empty preference list, and consider their favourite reviewer $r$.
-2. If $r$ is matched, get their current match $s' = M^{-1}(r)$ and unmatch the pair.
+2. If $r$ is matched, get their current match $s' = M^{-1}(r)$ and unmatch them.
 3. Match $s$ and $r$, i.e. set $M(s) = r$.
 4. For each successor, $t$, to $s$ in $g(r)$, delete the pair $(t, r)$ from the game by removing $r$ from $f(t)$ and $t$ from $g(r)$.